Easy Pressure Steamed Mediterranean Style Fish

 You can either use the unperforated insert, a heat proof dish, or line your steamer basket with oven paper (cut the extra around the edges off so it does not interfere with the inner workings of the pressure cooker or obstruct any of the valves).

-Line the bottom of the heat-proof dish with cherry tomato halves (to keep the fish filet from sticking), add Thyme (reserve a few springs for garnish).
+- Line the bottom of the heat-proof bowl with cherry tomato halves (to keep the fish filet from sticking), add Thyme (reserve a few springs for garnish).

-Insert the dish in the pressure cooker – if your heat proof dish does not have handles construct some helper handles.
+- Insert the dish in the pressure cooker – if your heat proof dish does not have handles construct them by making a long aluminum sling.